Beleifte/SimpleMemoryGame/README.md

 # memory-card-game
-A simple memory card game
+A simple memory card game that